AaltoSciComp/python-for-scicomp/data-visualization.rst

    plt.style.use('ggplot')

+- **Do not customize "manually"** using a graphical program (not easily repeatable/reproducible).

 .. challenge:: Exercise 4.3

-  In this exercise we will learn how to use log scale.
+  In this exercise we will learn how to use log scales.
   To demonstrate this we first fetch some data to plot:

   .. code-block:: python